How to Decorate a Lazy Susan from the Dollar Spot

 This Lazy Susan was $5.00.
 It’s actually very sturdy.

-- To cover the wood surface, I’m going to use scrapbook paper in blue.
+• To cover the wood surface, I’m going to use scrapbook paper in blue to fit in our kitchen.
 This paper material will provide a stronger base than a napkin for any objects placed on the Lazy Susan.
 I had several pieces that might work.

 I picked this one because it best matched the accent tile in our kitchen.
 The color and the pattern of the scrapbook paper is what will give your Lazy Susan the personal touch that fits your home decor.